openshift/community.okd/CONTRIBUTING.md

 For general information on running the integration tests see the [Integration Tests page of the Module Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/testing_integration.html#testing-integration), especially the section on configuration for cloud tests.
-For questions about writing tests the Ansible Kubernetes community can be found on Freenode IRC as detailed below.
+For questions about writing tests the Ansible Kubernetes community can be found on Libera.Chat IRC as detailed below.

 ### Code of Conduct